zachdrummond/Team-Generator/README.md

 * Your app will run as a Node CLI to gather information about each employee.

-* Below is an example of what your application may look like.
-Remember, the styling is completely up to you so try to make it unique.
+* Remember, the styling is completely up to you so try to make it unique.

 ![Employee Summary 1](./Assets/10-OOP-homework-demo-1.png)
 ![Employee Summary 2](./Assets/10-OOP-homework-demo-2.png)

-In the `Develop` folder, there is a `package.json`, so make sure to `npm install`.

-The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

-There are also unit tests to help you build the classes necessary.

 It is recommended that you follow this workflow: